-Right-of-way infrastructure supporting alternate energy sources such as wind energy and natural gas are expected to create many acres of disturbed land in forested habitats.
-Under certain conditions of soil, bedrock, moisture, and aspect, newly disturbed lands could become potential habitat for Cicindela patruela.
+Right-of-way infrastructure supporting alternate energy sources such as wind energy and natural gas may create many acres of disturbed land in forested habitats.
+Under certain conditions of soil, bedrock, moisture, and aspect, newly disturbed lands could become potential habitat for the northern barrens tiger beetle.
 Recent collection sites indicate that disturbed right-of-ways such as powerline rows, logging access roads and pipelines, oil and gas well openings, etc. can provide suitable habitat.
 Right-of-ways may assist the species in finding suitable disturbed sites as they become naturalized with mosses, lichens, and other low vegetation.
-Maintaining a forest matrix around disturbed areas is important, as is preventing access to access roads and disturbed areas by ATVs and other vehicular traffic.
+Maintaining a forest matrix around disturbed areas is important, as is preventing ATVs and other vehicular traffic from utilizing access roads and disturbed areas.
 Frequent road usage and improvement could be harmful (NatureServe 2008), particularly to the larvae as they develop in burrows in sandy soils.
 Infrastructure development may not require considerable planning and management in order to maximize the potential benefit for this species, therefore predicted impact of land use changes was ranked as 'Decrease Vulnerability'.

-Predicted sensitivity to changes in temperature and precipitation, moisture, or hydrological regime on a microhabitat scale are certain to be important factors.
-This species is well adapted to hot microhabitats (eroded sandstone clearings).
-But details on the optimal range and seasonality of soil temperature and moisture for the development of larvae and pupae are not known.
-Therefore for the CCVI these microhabitat temperature and moisture were ranked as 'Unknown' which leads to an overall rating of 'Presumed Stable/Not Vulnerable'.
+Changes in temperature and precipitation, moisture, or hydrological regime on a microhabitat scale are certain to be important factors for predicted sensitivity.
+This species is well adapted to hot microhabitats (eroded sandstone clearings), but details on the optimal range and seasonality of soil temperature and moisture for the development of larvae and pupae are not known.
+For the CCVI the microhabitat temperature and moisture were ranked as 'Unknown' which leads to an overall rating of Presumed Stable/Not Vulnerable.
 Selecting 'Somewhat Increases Vulnerability' for these two factors did not lead to a change in overall vulnerability rating.